Wojdan Shaherkani

-Wojdan Ali Seraj Abdulrahim Shahrkhani (or "Shaherkani"; وجدان علي سراج الدين شهرخاني; born 1 February 1996) is a Saudi judo competitor who was one of two women selected to represent the Kingdom of Saudi Arabia at the 2012 Summer Olympics.
+Wojdan Ali Seraj Abdulrahim Shahrkhani (or "Shaherkani"; وجدان علي سراج الدين شهرخاني; born 1 February 1996) is a Saudi judoka who was one of two women selected to represent the Kingdom of Saudi Arabia at the 2012 Summer Olympics.
 She was the first woman to represent Saudi Arabia at the Olympics.

 Career

 Shaherkani took up judo because of her father, a judo referee.
 Her first international competition was the 2012 London Olympics.

 2012 Summer Olympics

 Shahrkhani was one of two Saudi Arabian women selected to compete in the 2012 Summer Olympics held in London, United Kingdom.
 She competed in judo in the above 78 kg event.
-The other Saudi woman selected was Pepperdine University-based runner Sarah Attar.
+The other Saudi woman selected was Pepperdine University-based runner Sarah Attar, who competed in the women's 800 metres.

 Shahrkhani was invited to compete by specific invitation of the International Olympic Committee (IOC) as she was not eligible based on international and regional ranking criteria.
 The top 14 women in each weight class based on international rankings automatically qualified, while 8 women across all classes from Asia qualified based on the continental rankings, with 20 total additional spots available through special invitation of the IOC, ANOC and the IJF.
 Other judoka in the competition had attained black belts in the sport; Shaherkani only had a blue belt (二級 nikyū), two levels below a black belt.

 There was opposition within Saudi Arabia to the concept of women representing the country at the Olympics.
 Ultimately the Saudi government gave in to international pressure from sport and women's rights activists to include women or face possible sanctions.
 The IOC president Jacques Rogge said of Shahrkhani's and Attar's inclusion, "The I.O.C. has been working very closely with the Saudi Arabian Olympic Committee and I am pleased to see that our continued dialogue has come to fruition."